coding-dojo-data-science/data-enrichment-wk13-l01-activity/README.md

 	<img src="Images/data_import_2.png" width=500px>

 4. Use Reverse Engineering in MySQL Workbench to create an ERD for the Chinook database you just installed.
+[Lesson Link](https://login.codingdojo.com/m/376/12528/88042)
 	- Export the ERD into your repostory as a png file in your Data folder.
 	- Insert the ERD into a Markdown cell in your notebook using the following syntax (make sure to change the filename to match yours, if you used something other tha "ERD.png")
 	`![png](Data/ERD.png)`

-5. In your Jupyter Notebook, use pymysql and splalchemy to connect your database.
+5. In your Jupyter Notebook, use pymysql and sqlalchemy to connect your database.
+[Lesson Link](https://login.codingdojo.com/m/376/12528/89874)
 ```python
 import pandas as pd
 from sqlalchemy import create_engine